evil

 Usage

-For each loaded instance of evil, there can only be one client acting as sender, while the transmitted stream is received by all clients, the sender included.
+For each loaded instance of evil, there can only be one peer acting as sender, while the transmitted stream is received by all peers, the sender included.
 For becoming a sender, three conditions need to be met:

-- master (the master clock) needs be running
+- the selected clock needs to be running

 - DSP needs to be turned on

-- ownership needs to be assigned to the sending client
+- ownership needs to be assigned to the sending peer

 You can claim ownership by clicking owner in the gui.
 Once those conditions are met, the transmit button (top left square) turns from black to dark green to indicated readiness.
 Sending audio starts as soon as the transmit button is pressed.
 A receiving stream is indicated by the green buffer progress bar filling up.
 The orange playback bar displays the audio level of the received audio.
 As long as the transmit button is green, the stream is running.
 The streaming is stopped by clicking the trasmit button again.